Shop Flower · Evening · Connoisseur · Slow hours

 Can I smell the flower before I buy it?

-Not in New York.
-NYS retail compliance prohibits opening packaging at point of sale.
-Every jar is sealed at the cultivator.
-The smell question is answered by reading the terpene chart on the label and asking the budtender what the lot has smelled like in the cure room, which is information the cultivator passes through to retail.
+No. New York retail rules do not allow opening sealed packaging at the point of sale.
+Every jar is sealed by the cultivator.
+You can read the terpene chart on the label and ask a budtender what the lot is like.

 What is on the Certificate of Analysis and how do I read it?

-The COA shows cannabinoid percentages (THC, CBD, CBG, CBN, CBC, plus the acidic precursors THCa and CBDa), terpene profile by percentage, and safety screens (pesticide, heavy metal, residual solvent, microbial).
-Each safety screen should show a pass mark below action limits.
-The terpene chart is the most useful predictive data point for how the flower will feel.
-The COA is QR-accessible on every jar.
+The COA lists cannabinoid percentages, the terpene profile, and safety screens for pesticides, heavy metals, solvents, and microbial contamination, each of which should pass below the action limit.
+The terpene chart is often the most useful part for predicting how a flower will feel.
+The COA is available by QR code on every jar.

 The Alchemy Editors